News

 Published on October 3, 2025

-The festival's international scope is highlighted by guests of honor Andrea Kalas (VP of Media and Archival Services at Iron Mountain), Justine Ryst (YouTube’s France chief), and Gaëtan Bruel (the new head of the France’s film board CNC).
+According to co-head Anaïs Desrieux, all indicators point to significant growth, including an influx of international and first-time participants.
+The festival’s international scope is further highlighted by the presence of distinguished guests such as Andrea Kalas, VP of Media and Archival Services at Iron Mountain, Justine Ryst, YouTube’s France chief, and Gaëtan Bruel, the new head of France’s film board CNC.

-AI and Technology
+AI and Technology in Film Preservation

-Streaming and Heritage Cinema
+Streaming Services and Heritage Cinema

-Other highlights include discussions on the new AgoraEU program, European audiovisual heritage policy, and the impact of curated retrospectives.
-This year's tributes to Martin Ritt and Konrad Wolf illustrate how restorations can revitalize films in theaters, festivals, on TV, and streaming platforms.
-France’s arthouse exhibitors’ association, AFCAE, will discuss the future of classic film on the big screen during its 70th-anniversary celebration.
+The market will also feature discussions on the new AgoraEU program, European audiovisual heritage policy, and the impact of curated retrospectives.
+Tributes to directors Martin Ritt and Konrad Wolf will illustrate how restorations can revitalize films across various platforms.
+Additionally, France’s arthouse exhibitors’ association, AFCAE, will discuss the future of classic film on the big screen during its 70th-anniversary celebration.

-The market will also feature traditional sessions such as catalogue previews, distributor line-ups, and dedicated events for exhibitors.
-African cinema will be highlighted with a showcase of the new podcast series “Cineastes d’Afrique,” which celebrates African filmmaking pioneers.
+Traditional sessions such as catalogue previews, distributor line-ups, and dedicated events for exhibitors will round out the program.
+African cinema will be highlighted with a showcase of the new podcast series “Cineastes d’Afrique,” celebrating African filmmaking pioneers.

 A new European student workshop will bring together around 40 students from six universities to collaborate with heritage professionals.
 Desrieux states that the goal is to help the next generation establish connections for the sector’s future.
 Duchaussoy sees the workshop as reflecting the market’s broader mission: heritage cinema is not just about the past; it’s about the future, with new professionals, technologies, and audiences.